Is Solar A Good Investment?

 3. Increase your home value

 Your home is a big investment, and one you want to maintain and increase the value of.
-But before you start renovating bathrooms, updating kitchens, or re-siding exterior walls, consider this: Solar-powered homes have been shown to earn more, sell faster, and attract more attention on the national real estate market.
+Homes powered by purchased solar panels have been shown to earn more, sell faster, and attract more attention on the national real estate market.

 4. Avoid peak rates